 Contact Marketing and PR Departments at Local Universities

 Would a non-profit campaign like yours be a project a university may be interested in?
 What about your alma mater?
 Make a few calls or send an email or two.
 You may gain an intern and a few tweethearts.
-Not just that, others may want to support you.
+Not just that, but others may want to support you.

 Organize Local Events, Not Just Fundraisers

-Hosting local events where you’re not asking for money will allow you to share your message, share the love, and hopefully, some of the work.
+Hosting local events where you’re not asking for money will allow you to share your message, share the love, and, hopefully, some of the work.
 Find people who are committed, like-minded, and influencers in their own right.
 Hate to recruit?
 Reframe your thinking.
 It’s multi-level marketing with a heart.

 Tell the world to change the world.
 When executing a nonprofit marketing plan, build a network of people who care.
 It’s contagious once you start.
-And the best part is, you don’t have to be a small business marketing and PR consultant to jumpstart the process.
+And the best part is you don’t have to be a small business marketing and PR consultant to jumpstart the process.